purbeshmitra/SOLOgenBench/README.md

 *o4-mini tried using code once and that run is not considered

-**Note: Only Claude (in artifact), Gemini, Grok (in artifact), and Qwen models followed propoer response format.
-All the other models responded with extra exlanation, like, "Sure, here are 50 sentences..."
-Those outpus were manually extracted.**
+**Note: Only GPT-4o, Claude (in artifact), Gemini, Grok (in artifact), and Qwen models followed accurate response format.
+All other models responded with extra exlanation, like, "Sure, here are 50 sentences..."
+Responses from those outputs were manually extracted.**